-Whether or not you discuss the matter with the Assessor, you also have the right to file an Application for Changed Assessment (assessment appeal) with the Assessment Appeals Board.
+Whether or not you discuss the matter with the Assessor, you also have the right to file an Assessment Appeal Application (assessment appeal) with the Assessment Appeals Board.
 The Appeals Board is an independent agency and is not connected with, nor is it under the control of the Assessor's Office in any way.

-The normal filing period for filing an Application for Changed Assessment is July 2 to September 15th of the current fiscal year.
+The normal filing period for filing an Assessment Appeal Application is July 2 to September 15th of the current fiscal year.
 The assessment appeals regular filing period is July 2 through September 15.
 However, when September 15 falls on Saturday, Sunday, or a legal holiday, an application that either is hand delivered or mailed and postmarked on the next business day shall be deemed to have been filed within the requisite time period.